Want to save this?

-Although Sno Balls still turn heads after all these years, I’ve given them a face-lift using a richer, moister, more sophisticated cake made from Dutch-processed cocoa that’s slathered with an ethereally light Italian meringue.–David Leite
+Although Hostess’s Snoballs still turn heads after all these years, I’ve given them a facelift using a richer, moister, more sophisticated cake made from Dutch-processed cocoa that’s slathered with an ethereally light Italian meringue.
+Is it a copycat recipe?
+No, but I think it’s much better!

 Sure.
 A regular cupcake pan with six wells will do the trick.
-Just make sure the swirl the frosting to make a dome shape.
+Just make sure to swirl the frosting to make a dome shape.

 Because the filling and frosting are Italian meringue, the sno balls will last up to 2 days light covered in the fridge.
 But we bet they won’t last that long.